Nocturne

 The Oaks of Nod

 The Oaks of Nod form a formidable barrier south of Coma, serving as the crucial boundary between the whimsical realms of Nocturne and the sinister grasp of the trap realm known as Coma.
-Towering above the landscape, these ancient oaks are gnarled and twisted, their branches stretching out like skeletal fingers, casting long shadows over the ground below.
-The air around the Oaks is thick with an otherworldly ambiance, a strange mixture of enchantment and dread.
+Towering above the landscape, these ancient oaks are gnarled and twisted, their branches stretching out like skeletal fingers.
+The air around the Oaks is thick with an otherworldly mix of enchantment and dread.

 Under the watchful eyes of Nod, the master of Coma, these trees have been infused with dark magic.
-From their sprawling branches dangle dangerous dream catchers—intricate, shimmering webs designed to ensnare any Mimsy who attempts to traverse the boundary between the dreaming and the eternal sleep of Coma.
-These dream catchers are not merely decorative; they are potent traps, woven from the very essence of nightmares and dreams gone awry.
-When a Mimsy strays too close, the dream catchers activate, pulling their prey into a swirling vortex of despair.
+From their sprawling branches dangle dangerous dream catchers: intricate, shimmering webs designed to ensnare any mimsy who attempts to traverse the boundary between the dreaming and the eternal sleep of Coma.
+These dream catchers are cruel traps, woven from the very essence of nightmares.
+When a mimsy strays too close, the dream catchers activate, capturing Nod’s prey in a vortex of despair.

 Coma